High-dimensional Sobolev tests on hyperspheres: Introduction

-The high-dimensional limiting behavior of (general) Sobolev tests remains largely unexplored.
-The present paper fills this gap by deriving the null asymptotic distributions of a general Sobolev statistic on $\Sdn$ as the dimension $d_n$ diverges to infinity as the sample size $n$ does.
-Additionally, the high-dimensional non-null behavior of Sobolev tests against integrated von Mises--Fisher alternatives is derived.
+The high-dimensional limiting behavior of (general) Sobolev tests remains largely unexplored; \cite{Paindaveine2016, Cutting2017, Cutting2021} and \cite{jiang2025asymptotic, jiang2025detecting} considered the asymptotic behavior of specific Sobolev tests (the Rayleigh test, the Bingham test, etc.) in various settings but did not consider the entire class of Sobolev tests.
+The present paper fills this gap by deriving the asymptotic null distributions of a general Sobolev statistic on $\Sdn$ as the dimension $d_n$ diverges to infinity together with the sample size $n$.
+Additionally, the high-dimensional consistency against general alternatives and the high-dimensional non-null behavior of Sobolev tests against integrated von Mises--Fisher local alternatives are derived.
 We highlight that no assumptions on the rates of growth of $n$ and $d_n$ are imposed in these two results, and that they generalize the null and non-null high-dimensional findings by \cite{Paindaveine2016} and \cite{Cutting2017} for the Rayleigh test.
 Applications of the high-dimensional limit results are then presented for testing rotational symmetry on the hypersphere $\Sdn$ and testing spherical symmetry on $\R^{d_n+1}$.
-Numerical experiments in the form of Monte Carlo simulations are shown to corroborate the asymptotic findings.
-The appendix contains the proofs and complementary numerical experiments.
+Numerical experiments in the form of Monte Carlo simulations are conducted to corroborate the asymptotic findings, and the methodology is illustrated on a real data application testing the high-dimensional normality of the cosmic microwave background.
+The appendices contain the proofs, and the Supplementary Materials (SM) provide complementary numerical experiments.

 The rest of this paper is organized as follows.
-Section \ref{sec:asymp} contains the main results on the null and non-null behavior of high-dimensional Sobolev tests of uniformity on $\mathbb{S}^{d}$.
-Applications to testing high-dimensional rotational symmetry on $\mathbb{S}^{d}$ and spherical symmetry on $\mathbb{R}^{d+1}$ are given in Section \ref{sec:ext}.
-Section \ref{sec:num} provides numerical experiments on testing high-dimensional spherical symmetry.
+Section \ref{sec:asymp} contains the main results on the null and non-null asymptotic behavior of high-dimensional Sobolev tests of uniformity on $\Sdn$.
+Applications to testing high-dimensional rotational symmetry on $\Sdn$ and spherical symmetry on $\R^{d_n+1}$ are given in Section \ref{sec:ext}.
+Section \ref{sec:num} provides a simulation study on testing high-dimensional spherical symmetry, and Section \ref{sec:cmb} illustrates the tests on the cosmic microwave background.
 A discussion is given in Section \ref{sec:disc}.
-Appendix \ref{app:proofs} and \ref{app:lemmas} give the proofs of the presented results, while Appendix \ref{app:altern} shows an empirical illustration of the main asymptotic results.
+Appendices \ref{app:proofs} and \ref{app:lemmas} collect the proofs of the presented results, while Appendix C in the SM shows an empirical illustration of the main asymptotic results.

+The SM and the repository \url{https://github.com/egarpor/sphunif/} contain the R scripts to reproduce the simulations, numerical experiments, and real data application.